haacked/haacked.com/_posts/2018/2018-01-13-incentive-pay-does-not-work.md

 > Rewards buy temporary compliance, so it looks like the problems are solved.
 It’s harder to spot the harm they cause over the long term.

+And yet another potential reason they persist is perhaps they are propagated by those who benefit most from them, whether overtly or unconsciously.
+We know that [racial and gender wage gaps persist in the U.S.](http://www.pewresearch.org/fact-tank/2016/07/01/racial-gender-wage-gaps-persist-in-u-s-despite-some-progress/).
+We also know that [performance appraisals suffer from bias](https://hbr.org/2017/04/how-gender-bias-corrupts-performance-reviews-and-what-to-do-about-it).
+This leads to a set of conditions where at least one group benefits from maintaining the status quo at the expense of others.

-Many folks counter that they don't work because they're often implemented improperly.
+Many folks counter that they don't work because they're simply implemented improperly.
 I contend that they _cannot_ work.
 Alfie Kohn backs me up (emphasis mine)...

 > According to numerous studies in laboratories, workplaces, classrooms, and other settings, rewards typically undermine the very processes they are intended to enhance.
 > The findings suggest that the failure of any given incentive program is __due less to a glitch in that program than to the inadequacy of the psychological assumptions that ground all such plans.__